Geometrical Quantum Chemical Engine: APPLICATION to a quantum dot system

 \subsection{Explicit calculation}

-In this subsection, we calculate the thermodynamic quantities discussed in Sec. \ref{sec:general} numerically.
-Although Ref.~\cite{Abiuso20} discussed the path for optimal efficiency and work, we simply adopt the following control of the set of parameters $\bm{\Lambda}(\theta)$ as
+In this subsection, we calculate the thermodynamic quantities discussed in Sec. \ref{sec:general} numerically with the aid of the detailed properties of the Anderson model explained in Appendix~\ref{app:detailed_Anderson} .
+Although Ref.~\cite{Abiuso20} discussed the optimal path for high efficiency and work, we simply adopt the following control of the set of parameters $\bm{\Lambda}(\theta)$ as

-where $\delta$ is the phase difference between the chemical potentials in the left and right reservoirs.
+where $\delta$ is the phase difference between the electrochemical potentials in the left and right reservoirs.

-If we take $\delta \neq 0$, the chemical potential difference between two reservoirs remains finite.
-For the explicit calculation, we can set
+If we take $\delta \neq 2n \pi$ with an integer $n$, the electrochemical potential difference between two reservoirs remains finite.
+For the explicit calculation, we set